 - Cut and Enjoy

-Use regular liquid honey, ¼ tsp of cayenne pepper (add when you add the flour) and 1 tsp of bourbon extract instead of the vanilla extract.
+Use regular liquid honey, ¼ teaspoon of cayenne pepper (add when you add the flour) and 1 teaspoon of bourbon extract instead of the vanilla extract.

 More Great Recipes: